This is not an official site of The Church of Jesus Christ of Latter-day Saints

-Back when Joseph Smith, the man who restored Christ’s Church, first started translating the Book of Mormon, his good friend, Martin Harris, began bugging him to take the first 116 pages to show his wife and a few close friends.
+Back when Joseph Smith, the man who restored Christ’s Church, first started translating the Book of Mormon, his good friend, Martin Harris, began nudging him to take the first 116 pages to show his wife and a few close friends.

 Joseph went to the Lord in prayer and asked this favor.
 The Lord told him no. Martin wasn’t satisfied, and begged Joseph to ask once again.

-The answer came back the same.
+Book of Mormon ScriptureThe answer came back the same.

 Martin still wasn’t satisfied.
 Joseph wanted to make his friend happy, after all, Martin had freely given much money and time to Joseph because of his faith in the work.
 And so Joseph went back to the Lord.
-Finally the answer was yes, but it came at a price.
+Finally the answer was “yes,” but it came at a price.

 For three weeks Joseph waited for his friend to bring back the manuscript.
 As time stretched on and on his worry increased.
 At last his fears were confirmed when Martin came and told him the pages had been lost, stolen from his home.
 As described by Joseph’s Mother: